Best Beaches to Watch Beautiful Sea Turtles Nesting

 Seeing Baby Sea Turtles Hatch: Better Left to Chance

-We've focused more on nesting than on hatching because Godfrey explains that "with the hatchlings, the best thing is to simply get lucky enough to observe a nest that happens to be emerging."
-It's difficult to know exactly when that will happen, and they usually come out at night when the cover of darkness protects them from predators in the land and sea.
+But Godfrey explains that "with the hatchlings, the best thing is to simply get lucky enough to observe a nest that happens to be emerging."

 Some very irresponsible beaches and resorts charge tourists for the chance to release hatchlings.
-This, according to both Godfrey and common sense, is a terrible idea.
+This is a terrible idea.
 As it is, only one in a thousand baby sea turtles makes it into adulthood.
-Many, don't even make it out to the sea.
+Many don't even make it out to the sea.

 Hatchlings have two survival strategies: hatching at night and entering the water in groups.
 Both of these actions, as we've stated, protect them from predators.
-Hatchling releasing experiences usually happen during the day.
-Turtles are released one at a time, so tourists can see their own special one make it to the sea.
+Hatchling release experiences usually happen during the day and turtles are released one at a time by individuals.

 What's It Like to See Sea Turtles in the Wild?

 Godfrey has seen sea turtles nest more times than he can count.
 So, we'll let him describe what the experience is like:

 "You're on a beach at night (preferably with a small group of people), and you're around this turtle.
 You can hear the waves, and maybe there's moonlight or stars.
 It's dark.
 There's the dune, and here's this turtle nesting.
 You can hear it breathing, and it's digging in the sand.